 However, certain conditions have been modified for projects approved after September 1, 2019, as compared to the conditions prescribed for projects approved before September 1, 2019.
 These relate to the area of the plot and area of the dwelling units to be constructed.

 Conditions for projects approved after September 1, 2019

 Area of the unit and plot

 As far as the area of the plot of land for the housing project is concerned, for projects that are approved before September 1, 2019, the size of the plot of land should be a minimum of 1,000 sq metres for projects situated within the municipal limits of the four metro cities and a minimum of 2,000 sq metres for projects in the rest of India.
-According to the new scheme (proposed changes), the area of Delhi and Mumbai have been expanded, to include the entire National Capital Region (NCR) and Mumbai Metropolitan Region (MMR), respectively.
-Additionally, the new scheme has proposed to include Bengaluru and Hyderabad within the ambit of metro cities, for the purpose of minimum size of the plot of land, on which the eligible housing project can be undertaken.
+According to the new scheme, the area of Delhi and Mumbai have been expanded, to include the entire National Capital Region (NCR) and Mumbai Metropolitan Region (MMR), respectively.
+Additionally, the new scheme includes Bengaluru and Hyderabad within the ambit of metro cities, for the purpose of minimum size of the plot of land, on which the eligible housing project can be undertaken.

 Price of the affordable housing unit